Frequently Asked Questions:

 6. Are you writing a book? / When will you write a book?

-I have about a third of it written plus a full proposal, and I am currently querying literary agents for representation.
-I have faith that it will come together eventually, and I know with certainty that it is the story I need to write.
+I have faith that it will come together eventually as it is meant to be, and I know with certainty that it is the story I need to write.
 I can’t wait to share more with my readers here when the time comes.